The CVSA’s International Roadcheck 2018 will take place from June 5 to June 7, 2018.

 Full enforcement of the ELD mandate began on April 1, 2018.
 It means that ELD violations not only affect a carrier’s CSA scores but also lead to out-of-service orders.

-If a non-exempt driver is not using an FMCSA-compliant and FMCSA-certified ELD or AOBRD, he/she may be placed out-of-service.
+If a non-exempt driver is not using an FMCSA-registered ELD or AOBRD, he/she may be placed out-of-service.

 It is important to remember that not all ELDs that are listed in the FMCSA’s list of self-certified ELDs are 100% compliant.

-The burden of selecting the right FMCSA-compliant ELD solution is on you.
+The burden of selecting the right FMCSA-registered ELD solution is on you.

 If you are not satisfied with your current ELD provider, try KeepTruckin.

-The KeepTruckin ELD is FMCSA-compliant, feature-rich, and starts at just $20 per month with no additional charges.
-Over 40,000 fleets and 500,000 drivers trust KeepTruckin for their regulatory, compliance, and fleet management needs.
+The KeepTruckin ELD is FMCSA-registered, easy-to-use, and feature-rich.
+Over 1 million registered drivers and 90,000 companies use KeepTruckin for their regulatory, compliance, and fleet management needs.